Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 The :javadoc:`com.github.node.parameter.ParameterTree` API allows you to set and query lists, maps, and single objects of integers, strings and floats.

-Unlike typical ROS :roswiki:`Client Libraries`, rosjava requires that the type of the parameter be known when you retrieve it.
+Unlike typical ROS :roswiki:`Client Libraries`, rosmobile requires that the type of the parameter be known when you retrieve it.
 If the actual parameter type doesn't match the expected type, an exception will be thrown. ::